krismorte/database-diagrams/README.md

 ```
 docker run -it --rm -p 80:80 -v $PWD/dbconf:/dbconf --name databasediagrams krismorte/databasediagrams:2.0
 ```
-_*this command will show the output and lock the terminal, to run in production please remove the -it option_
+_*this command will show the output and lock the terminal, to run in production please change the -it option for -d_

 access the url http://localhost/